lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To change settings with codecs choose the :guilabel:`Input/codecs` tab.
 To change your settings for hardware-accelerated decoding use the :guilabel:`Hardware-accelerated decoding` which you can choose a specific kind of decoding.
 To change your default optical device the drop down menu next to :guilabel:`Default optical device` to change your default optical device.

+To view your hotkey settings use the  :guilabel:`Hotkeys` tab.
+The column :guilabel:`Action` describes what your keyboard shortcut will do.
+The Column :guilabel:`Hotkey` is the keyboard shortcut to do what is said in the :guilabel:`Action` column.

 Version
 -------
 Lubuntu ships with version 3.0.4 of VLC.